What is PCIP data?

 How long will it take to get my PCIP data?

-When we receive both your payment and your order form submission, we will provide a guaranteed delivery date for your PCIP data.
-We schedule all orders within 5-10 business days.
+When we receive both your payment and your Cataloging Order Form submission, we will provide a guaranteed delivery date for your PCIP data.
+We schedule all orders within 5-10 business days, excluding large bulk orders.

 If you absolutely must have your PCIP by a specific date, please contact us first to make sure we can accommodate your schedule.
 Please don’t place an order if you need it on a specific date, unless you’ve already received the go-ahead from us.
 Though we don’t provide expedited service, we do our very best to accommodate our clients’ needs.